 Due to this extra water retention, if you begin taking creatine when cutting, you may find your muscles appear ‘puffier’ or your weight on the scale may increase.
 It’s important to note though that this is excess water retention rather than any fat gain.

 To get around this however, experts recommend avoiding creatine monohydrate, and instead choosing a creatine with an increased rate of absorption.
-Micronised creatine or creatine ethyl ester are ideal for this.
+Micronised creatine, creatine ethyl ester or Creapure Chewable Creatine are ideal for this.